MicrosoftDocs/visualstudio-docs/docs/install/update-servicing-baseline.md

 ---
 title: Update Visual Studio while on a servicing baseline
-description: Learn how to update Visual Studio while staying on a servicing baseline. ms.date: 11/23/2021 ms.topic: conceptual ms.assetid:
+description: Learn how to configure and update Visual Studio to stay on a servicing baseline. ms.date: 2/1/2022 ms.topic: conceptual ms.assetid:
 author: anandmeg